 /Tuesday Ten/386/The Way We Used To

 I’ve long vowed I’d never do a /Tuesday Ten that was strictly and explicitly about death, and I’m rather skirting that rule here.
 It is about memory, remembrance, and how people and events remain in our mind, even after death robs us of the physical connection.
-There is celebration, grief, sadness and happy moments within this ten.
+There is celebration, grief, sadness and happy moments within these ten.
 This was something I needed to do, to help process my own thoughts right now, and if it is difficult to read because of your own experiences, I’m sorry.

 What was really interesting with the songs suggested for this week was just how personal many of the songs appear to be.
 We tie music to memory all the time – certain events in my life cannot be untangled from particular songs, and the same with certain people and songs, and from the relatively small sample size of the suggestion thread for this, my friends think similarly.
 This does bring up the problem, though, of making it difficult to listen to previously-beloved songs, for example, my wife and I simply cannot get through True Faith by New Order anymore, because of what it invokes.